root-project/root/docbook/users-guide/WritingGUI.md

 **`TGedFrame`**.

-(b) Keep the correct naming convention: the name of the object editor should be the object class name concatenated with the word `‘Editor’`.
+(b) Keep the correct naming convention: the name of the object editor should be the object class name concatenated with the word `‘Editor'`.

 (c) Provide a default constructor.

 (d) Use the signals/slots communication mechanism for event processing.

-(e) Implement the virtual method `SetModel(TObject *obj)` where all widgets are set with the current object’s attributes.
+(e) Implement the virtual method `SetModel(TObject *obj)` where all widgets are set with the current object's attributes.
 This method is called when the editor receives a signal from the canvas saying that an object is the selected.